top of page

 Fabiana is the Executive Director of the Canadian Premature Babies Foundation.
 She is a journalist and the published author of From Surviving to Thriving, a Mother’s Journey Through Infertility, Loss and Miracles.

-While in the NICU with her surviving twin, born extremely preterm, she participated in the study of Family Integrated Care (FICare).
-This led her to the extensive volunteering in the NICU at Mount Sinai Hospital and to become an ambassador for FICare, travelling across Canada and internationally to share her experience with this model of care.
-Her son was diagnosed with cerebral palsy which continued to empower her to be a strong voice and advocate for premature babies and their families.
+While in the NICU with her surviving twin, born extremely preterm, she participated in the study of Family Integrated Care (FiCare).
+This led her to extensive volunteering in the NICU at Mount Sinai Hospital and to become an ambassador for FiCare, travelling across Canada and internationally to share her experience with this model of care.
+Her son was diagnosed with cerebral palsy, which continued to empower her to be a strong voice and advocate for premature babies and their families.

 Past committees: Cultivating Change Committee at Sinai Health System, The Change Foundation Caregiver Project, Life With a Preterm Baby.